Fianna Fail set for most seats amid uncertainty over rotating taoiseach re-run

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-However, as more seats were filled through Sunday, it appears the return of an administration involving Fianna Fail and Fine Gael looks much more likely than a government including Sinn Fein.
+However, by Sunday evening, with more than half of the Dail parliament’s 174 seats filled, the return of an administration involving Fianna Fail and Fine Gael looked much more likely than a government including Sinn Fein.

-The two centre right parties that have dominated Irish politics for a century, and who shared power in the last coalition, both ruled out governing with Sinn Fein prior to Friday’s election, so it would seem unlikely that either would countenance that option if they could form a workable coalition without the need for a dramatic U-turn in stance.
+The two centre-right parties that have dominated Irish politics for a century, and who shared power in the last coalition, both ruled out governing with Sinn Fein before the election, so it seems unlikely that either would accept that option if they could form a workable coalition.

-Fianna Fail looks well placed to emerge from the election as the largest party.

-If it does, leader and current deputy premier Micheal Martin would then move to begin what could prove to be a protracted process of negotiating an agreed programme for government with would-be coalition partners.
+If Fianna Fail emerges as the largest party, leader and current deputy premier Micheal Martin would move to begin what could be a protracted negotiation on a programme for government with would-be coalition partners.

-Fianna Fail secured the most first preference votes, taking 21.9% to Fine Gael’s 20.8%.
+Fianna Fail secured the most first preference votes in the proportional representation contest, taking 21.9% to Fine Gael’s 20.8%.
 Sinn Fein came in third on 19%.

 While Sinn Fein’s vote share represented a marked improvement on its disappointing showing in June’s local elections in Ireland, it is still significantly down on the 24.5% poll-topping share it secured in the 2020 general election.

-Fianna Fail nevertheless appears on track to significantly increase its seat lead over Fine Gael compared with the last election when the parties were much closer to parity.
+Fianna Fail nevertheless appears on track to significantly increase its seat lead over Fine Gael compared with the last election when the parties were much closer.

 The outcome in 2020 saw the two parties enter a coalition on the basis that the holder of the Irish premier position would be exchanged midway through the term.

-On Sunday, Simon Coveney, a former deputy leader of Fine Gael, said a coalition without repeating the rotating taoiseach arrangement in some fashion would be a “difficult proposition” for his party.
+On Sunday, Simon Coveney, a former deputy leader of Fine Gael, said a coalition that did not repeat the rotating taoiseach arrangement in some fashion would be a “difficult proposition” for his party.

-Asked by reporters about those comments, Mr Martin said: “Is Simon acting as mediator now or what?
+Mr Martin responded: “Is Simon acting as mediator now or what?
 Look, it is all for another day.”

+Fine Gael minister Paschal Donohoe said he would be making the case for Mr Harris to have another opportunity to serve as taoiseach.

+“I believe he has done extraordinary work during the campaign and in particular in the final days of the campaign he made the decisive difference to our support,” he said.

+Asked if there was trust between Fianna Fail and Fine Gael, he said: “I think there’s capacity to get on.”

+Speaking on Saturday night, Mr Harris dismissed talk of a Sinn Fein surge and said he was “cautiously optimistic” about where his party will stand after all votes are counted.

-If Fianna Fail and Fine Gael do return to power, they could need one of the Dail parliament’s smaller parties to reach the required 88 seats to form a majority.
+If Fianna Fail and Fine Gael return to power, they could need one of the Dail’s smaller parties to reach the required 88 seats to form a majority.

-Another option may see the two parties seek the support of some of the Dail’s independent TDs to help it put together a workable government.
+Another option may see the two parties seek the support of independent TDs.

-The Social Democrats and the Irish Labour Party appear the most realistic junior partners.
+The Social Democrats and the Irish Labour Party, which both had a good election, appear the most realistic junior partners.

-Social Democrats deputy leader Cian O’Callaghan said he was delighted with his party’s performance, saying they are now the fourth largest party in the state.
+Social Democrats deputy leader Cian O’Callaghan said he was delighted with his party’s performance, saying it is now the fourth largest party.

-He told PA news agency that he will talk to other parties about forming a government.
+He told the PA news agency he will talk to other parties about forming a government.

 “We certainly want to go into government,” he said.